luke10x/schwember/docs/JOURNAL.md

   to this project
 - It will not be exact Raylib test copy, but instead I need to load collission shapes from model/mesh data

+## 2023-09-10, Sun

+In the morning got working falling pyramyd stopping at floor level.

+- but actually it is a bit higher then the floor, needs to debug!
+- All members of physics_t structure need to be alligned (Otherwise it crashes on WASM, but can also on other platforms)